ssu-humane/ssu-humane.github.io/_pages/openings.md

 We currently don't have an open position for postdocs, but please feel free to reach me for potential future openings or collaboration opportunities.

 ## Graduate students
-If you are interested in pursuing a master’s or doctoral degree with me at Soongsil Univ., please send me (kunwoo dot park at ssu dot ac dot kr) (i) a CV, (ii) the list of taken subjects during undergrads, and (iii) the description of the most relevant project you have participated. **I would recommend students who plan to pursue an MS/Ph.D. degree first joining as undergraduate interns.**
+If you are interested in pursuing a master’s or doctoral degree with me at Soongsil Univ., please send me (kunwoo dot park at ssu dot ac dot kr) (i) a CV, (ii) the list of taken subjects during undergrads, and (iii) the description of a project you have participated that are most relevant to our research. **I would recommend students who plan to pursue an MS/Ph.D. degree first joining as undergraduate interns.**

 ## Undergraduate interns
 Undergraduate interns will be given an opportunity to learn data science and machine learning skills and to participate in an ongoing research project by supporting data collection, analysis, and model implementation.
+An ideal candidate is a junior (3학년) or senior (4학년) student in Soongsil, who is fluent in Python.
+No prior experience in data science is required, but it will be a plus if you have one.
 You could be part of a study group of deep learning basics or recent technologies according to your interests.
-If you are interested, please email me (kunwoo dot park at ssu dot ac dot kr) with an brief introduction on your background.
+If you are interested, please email me (kunwoo dot park at ssu dot ac dot kr) with a brief introduction on your background. 선지원 후고민.